Bharathrushab/Visual-Navigation-using-Deep-RL/README.md

 Instructions to Run the notebooks:

-All the below mentioned notebooks are colab notebooks present in the ‘root/Notebooks’ folder of our codebase.

-Please use the links to access the notebooks, if the links are not functioning please access the notebooks using the notebook names provided.
+Please to access the notebooks from the repository

 **Evaluation notebooks**: